sashaDoubov/info-theory-blog/main.md

 | Rain             | 1/100                  |
 | Sun             | 99/100                  |

 Here, Bob believes that _on average_, he should only get 1 day of rain in his 100 day stay.
 Hence, he changes his code to be the _day on which rain occurs in Death Valley_.
 Ex. if it rains on the second day, he sends the binary symbol for a 2 ie. 01.
-For this code, he needs to be able to send the binary messsage for at most 100, in case it rains on the 100th day.
-This means that the total message length is $\log 100$ because the number 100 in binary is 1100100.
-Hence, he'll be sending a messsage that is  ~7 digits long.
+For this code, he needs to be able to encode up to the value 100, in case it rains on the 100th day.
+This means he'll need up to log(100), or ~7 digits.

 Hence, the average amount of information per day in Death Valley is ~0.07, since ~7/100 = 0.07.